sujith-eag/task_app_backend/src/api/admin/management/README.md

   - Works with `applications` for student verification flow
   - Works with `teacher-assignments` for faculty assignment management
   - Works with `subjects` for enrollment validation

+## Auth & Session (cookie-first)

+- Browser sessions use an httpOnly cookie named `jwt` set by the server.
+The cookie is authoritative; clients must not read or forward the raw JWT value from JavaScript.
+- Server middleware precedence: cookie.jwt -> Authorization header (for non-browser clients) -> body token.
+Import canonical middleware from `src/api/_common/middleware` (e.g. `protect`, `isAdmin`).
+- Client examples below show usage with a central `apiClient` configured with `withCredentials: true`.
+For plain fetch use `credentials: 'include'`.

 ## Future Enhancements